All Episodes

 Yes.

-But I look at the blogs that that there's some really bright people out there in these blogs.
+But I look at the blogs that there's some really bright people out there in these blogs.

-There's some really brilliant people who do uh you know, they they find the same stories I do.
+There's some really brilliant people who do.

-Now I I when I do my website, I do the same thing.
+Now, when I do my website, I do the same thing.

-So I can see that.
+So I could see that.

-What do you mean play the angles?
+What do you mean, play the angles?

 The obvious part is obvious, but then there's something that, hey, you know, this reminds me of something else that I saw.